webplatform/docs/css/properties/break-before/index.md

     .
 }

-/* forces top-level headings into a new region */ h3 {
+/* forces h3s into a new region */
+h3 {
     break-before: always;
     -webkit-break-before: always;